HeWasntOffByMuch/imdb-ratings/README.md

 | Hulu | hulu.com |

 ### Element Picker
 Navigate to the **Sites** tab, expand a site, and click **🎯 Pick Card Element on Page**.
-The popup closes, and you can click any movie card on the streaming site — the CSS selector is automatically captured and added.
+The popup closes and you click any movie card on the streaming site — the CSS selector is automatically captured and saved.

 ### Custom Sites
 Go to **Sites** → enter a site name and domain → **Add Site**.
-Then use the element picker or manually type CSS selectors.
+Then use the element picker or type CSS selectors manually for both the card container and the title element.

 ---